-Over the last century we've been lucky enough to have played a part in protecting some of the world's most ground-breaking inventions and forwardthinking brands, and we're pretty confident we're one of the most ambitious, energetic, dedicated groups of intellectual property professionals you're likely to meet.
+Over the last century we have been lucky enough to have played a part in protecting some of the world's most ground-breaking inventions and forward thinking brands, and we are pretty confident that we are one of the most ambitious, energetic, dedicated groups of intellectual property professionals you are likely to meet.

-We thrive on helping clients with creative and cost-effective ways to improve or protect their intellectual property position internationally, and we think you'll struggle to find many other international law firms that have our track record when it comes to the quality and experience of our team.
+We thrive on helping clients with creative and cost-effective ways to improve or protect their intellectual property position internationally, and we think you will struggle to find many other international law firms that have our track record when it comes to the quality and experience of our team.